Boys Like Girls: Hiatus, side-projects and returning tours (2013–2022)

 Following inactivity from the group following the release of Crazy World, Keefe and Dorr collaborated on a side project called Best of Friends and embarked on A Very Merry Christmas Acoustic Tour in December 2013.
 DiGiovanni has been occasionally involved in the genre of country music.
-He co-wrote Dan + Shay's single "How Not To", which reached No. 1 on Country Airplay in 2017, and produced Home State, the debut album of singer Jordan Davis.
+He co-wrote Dan + Shay's single "How Not To", which reached number 1 on Country Airplay in 2017, and produced Home State, the debut album of singer Jordan Davis.

 In May 2016, the band teased a ten-year anniversary special for the self-titled album, posting the number "ten" via social media.
 In August, the band embarked on a tour to celebrate the album.

 In 2017, frontman Martin Johnson released the first single for his solo indie pop project, The Night Game.
 Since then, he has released two full-length albums, The Night Game (2018) and Dog Years (2021).
-In a 2017 interview with New York City Monthly about his project, Johnson stated the band hasn't broken up and may continue writing and recording.
+In a 2017 interview with New York City Monthly about his project, Johnson stated the band may continue writing and recording, while also denying claims about the band's disbandment.

 In November 2019, a tour was announced to be held in April 2020 at several Australian locations: Perth, Adelaide, Melbourne, Sydney, and Brisbane.
-Their self-titled debut album was to be played live in its entirety as a tribute.
+Their self-titled debut album was to be played live in its entirety.
 In January 2020, fellow American rock band The Red Jumpsuit Apparatus was announced to be joining their tour.
 Shows were also announced for the Philippines set for April 2020.
-However, in March, the tour dates were post-poned to September of the same year shortly after the COVID-19 outbreak was declared a pandemic by the WHO.
+However, in March, the tour dates were postponed to September 2020, shortly after the COVID-19 outbreak was declared a pandemic by the World Health Organization.

 In October 2022, the group embarked on a Southeast Asia tour, headlining shows in Thailand and the Philippines.
 They also performed at the 2022 When We Were Young Festival that month.